English Program Information and Admission Requirements

 English Department Degree Requirements

-At least half of the course work in each emphasis (Literature, Creative Writing, and Children's and Adolescent Literature) must be completed in
+At least half of the course work in each emphasis (Literature, Creative Writing, Children's and Adolescent Literature, and Writing) must be completed in